 bacterial infections, e.g. pseudomembranous colitis

-Haemochromatosis is a systemic disease which affects many organs systems (see hemochromatosis article), including the joints, characterised by haemosiderin and calcium pyrophosphate deposition resulting in:
+Haemochromatosis is a systemic disease which affects many organs systems (see the main hemochromatosis article), including the joints, characterised by haemosiderin and calcium pyrophosphate deposition resulting in:

 chondrocalcinosis: particularly knees and triangular fibrocartilage